jindian/linux_note/linux_startup/start_kernel_part_IX.md

   * Starts HPET counter and verified the counter, after that installs new cloocksources
   * Register clockevent if legacy HPET ID detected

+  After `hpet_enable` complete, setup timter interrupt

+  Next in `x86_late_time_init` is `tsc_init` which initializes variables used by tsc and registers clocksource for tsc.

+  The Time Stamp Counter (TSC) is a 64-bit register present on all x86 processors since the Pentium.
+It counts the number of cycles since reset.
+The instruction RDTSC returns the TSC in EDX:EAX.
+In x86-64 mode, RDTSC also clears the higher 32 bits of RAX and RDX.
+Its opcode is 0F 31.[1]
+Pentium competitors such as the Cyrix 6x86 did not always have a TSC and may consider RDTSC an illegal instruction.
+Cyrix included a Time Stamp Counter in their MII.

+  The Time Stamp Counter was once an excellent high-resolution, low-overhead way for a program to get CPU timing information.
+With the advent of multi-core/hyper-threaded CPUs, systems with multiple CPUs, and hibernating operating systems, the TSC cannot be relied upon to provide accurate results — unless great care is taken to correct the possible flaws: rate of tick and whether all cores (processors) have identical values in their time-keeping registers.
+There is no promise that the timestamp counters of multiple CPUs on a single motherboard will be synchronized.
+Therefore, a program can get reliable results only by limiting itself to run on one specific CPU.
+Even then, the CPU speed may change because of power-saving measures taken by the OS or BIOS, or the system may be hibernated and later resumed, resetting the TSC.
+In those latter cases, to stay relevant, the program must re-calibrate the counter periodically.

+  Relying on the TSC also reduces portability, as other processors may not have a similar feature.
+Recent Intel processors include a constant rate TSC (identified by the kern.timecounter.invariant_tsc sysctl on FreeBSD or by the "constant_tsc" flag in Linux's /proc/cpuinfo).
+With these processors, the TSC ticks at the processor's nominal frequency, regardless of the actual CPU clock frequency due to turbo or power saving states.
+Hence TSC ticks are counting the passage of time, not the number of CPU clock cycles elapsed.

 # Links
   * [x86 Registers](http://www.eecg.toronto.edu/~amza/www.mindsec.com/files/x86regs.html)